Danlif1/Part1ASP/README.md

 ## .github

-holds the code for the docker.
+Holds the code for the docker.
+And the auto tests.

-## Not in folder.
+## Not in a folder.

 ### CMakeLists.txt

-Holds the code for the compiler to run using tests.
-If you want to run the code through the terminal without tests go to the file and all the code without # turn to # and all the code with # turn to without.
+Holds the code for the compiler to run tests, and the code to run the code manually.

+### Dockerfile

+Holds the code to tell the cd.yml file what to do.

+## How to run.

+### Manually

+'''
+cmake -B build -S .
+cmake --build build
+cd cmake-build-debug/
+./MainExecutable
+'''

+### Tests

+'''
+cmake -B build -S .
+cmake --build build
+ctest --test-dir build --output-on-failure
+'''